 - You have the right to fair, considerate, courteous, respectful and nondiscriminatory care from your healthcare providers, our employees and plan representatives.
 You have the right to be treated with respect and recognition of your dignity and your right to privacy.

-- You have the right to ask for assistance if you think you are treated unfairly or your rights are not respected.
+- You have the right to ask for help if you think you are treated unfairly or your rights are not respected.

-- You are not required to waive rights to obtain benefits from your health plan.
+- You are not required to waive rights to get benefits from your health plan.

 Privacy and Confidentiality

 - You have the right to exercise all federal and state privileges that protect your personal and medical information and records.
 You can also exercise your privacy rights under the Health Information Portability and Accountability Act (HIPAA) without fear of retaliation or condition of payment.

 - You have the right to privacy and confidentiality in the usage of your personal and medical information and records.

 Request to Place Restrictions on Use/Disclosure of Protected Health Information